eliseylchan/RPr-Chakraborty-2021/docs/report/chan-analysis-plan.md

 2\.
 Reformatting the data table such that all of the data listed for the missing county is in one column will make all of the data visible on the page.
 This requires transposing the table.

 3\.
-Adding titles will help the reader interpret figures (either as part of the discussion or standing alone) and make the discussion easier to follow.
+Adding figure numbers will help the reader interpret the discussion.
+Emily's discussion refers to figure numbers but none are actually labeled.

 ## Discussion